 Introduction

 In April 2024, the Environmental Protection Agency (EPA) issued a final rule regulating methylene chloride (dichloromethane, DCM, CAS# 75-09-2) under the Toxic Substances Control Act (TSCA).
 This regulation significantly impacts campus research, facilities, and operations, introducing stringent compliance requirements for laboratories and non-laboratory units.
+The ruling prohibits most industrial and commercial uses of the methylene chloride, including in research, laboratory and workspaces.
+The ruling also creates stringent regulatory procedures and workplace protections while its use is phased out.

 Non-laboratory units (e.g., facilities, art departments) using this chemical must transition to approved substances.